DermaCon-IN: A Multi-concept Annotated Dermatological Image Dataset of Indian Skin Disorders for Clinical AI Research: Conclusion and Future Directions.

 \section{Conclusion and Future Directions.}

 ~ DermaCon-IN captures real-world dermatological presentations from the South Indian population, offering concept-level annotations such as body parts and disease descriptors.
 It addresses gaps in skin tone diversity and regional disease patterns, serving both as a region-specific benchmark and a valuable addition to global dermatological datasets.
-By enabling evaluation beyond labels, it supports clinically grounded, interpretable learning—a step closer towards clinical deployment.
+By enabling evaluation beyond labels, it supports clinically grounded, interpretable learning, a step closer towards clinical deployment.

 \textbf{Targeted future work.} Our findings point to several \emph{method-driven} avenues for closing the identified gaps.
-These steps can help models to not only classify accurately but also reason in clinically meaningful ways.They are as follows: \begin{itemize} \item \textbf{Concept-weight normalisation:} adding explicit regularisers that penalise disproportionate reliance on a single concept group, encouraging balanced gradient flow. \item \textbf{Hierarchy-consistent objectives:} coupling the SC and MC heads with cross-level consistency losses to discourage contradictory evidence pathways. \item \textbf{Curriculum and re-sampling strategies:} oversampling under-represented concept combinations (e.g.\ body-part signals within neoplasm classes) to equalise learning pressure across concept space. \end{itemize}
+These steps can help models to not only classify accurately but also reason in clinically meaningful ways.
+They are as follows: \begin{itemize} \item \textbf{Concept-weight normalisation:} Adding explicit regularisers that penalise disproportionate reliance on a single concept group, encouraging balanced gradient flow. \item \textbf{Hierarchy-consistent objectives:} coupling the SC and MC heads with cross-level consistency losses to discourage contradictory evidence pathways. \item \textbf{Curriculum and re-sampling strategies:} oversampling under-represented concept combinations (e.g.\ body-part signals within neoplasm classes) to equalize learning pressure across concept space. \end{itemize}

 \textbf{Broader integration.} Because DermaCon-IN offers strong coverage of South-Indian skin tones and disease spectra, its concept annotations complement existing global datasets.
-Merging these resources will enable training of larger, more broadly representative models—paving the way toward a unified \emph{foundation-level} representation for dermatological imaging.
+Merging these resources will enable training of larger, more broadly representative models, paving the way toward a unified \emph{foundation-level} representation for dermatological imaging.
+Looking ahead, we will expand DermaCon-IN as versioned releases sourced from additional centers across India, thereby deepening geographic, phenotypic, and skin-tone coverage while preserving curation standards.
+In parallel, we plan to add pixel-level lesion masks for a subset of images, enabling segmentation and tighter alignment between concepts and spatial evidence.
+We hope this resource will move dermatology AI closer to responsible clinical use.

 \paragraph{Ethical Clearance Statement:}~ The dataset was collected in accordance with institutional ethical guidelines and has been approved by the Institute Ethics Committee of the Indian Institute of Technology Hyderabad under protocol number \textit{IITH/IEC/2025/01/05}.